Covid 19 coronavirus: Second more deadly wave of coronavirus 'to hit Europe this winter'

 "This is a stubborn virus and we don't want to be going down the path where we see spikes again."

-In the last couple of weeks, many European countries have also started unlocking their shuttered economies and allowing some resumption of normal life.
+In the past couple of weeks, many European countries have also started unlocking their shuttered economies and allowing some resumption of normal life.

 Earlier this month, the Spanish population was allowed to exercise outside for the first time in seven weeks, and restaurants in some areas of Germany have reopened.
 In France, people will no longer need travel permits to explain why they have left home.